 6.8 Listening Level

 The listening level is according to [2] Clause 8.
+The listening level is adjusted with channel-based content.

 6.9 Anchor/Reference Conditions

-All Renderer Comparison Tests shall include two anchor (reference) conditions.
-The two anchors correspond to two configurations of a Common Informative Binaural Rendering (CIBR) scheme (1st and 3rd order).
+All Renderer Comparison Tests shall include two Anchor/Reference Conditions.
+The two Anchors correspond to two configurations of a Common Informative Binaural Rendering (CIBR) scheme (1st and 3rd order).
 The CIBR:

-Receives as an input a virtual loudspeaker representation, obtained through the use of a documented loudspeaker rendering scheme, with speaker locations positioned according to an Equivalent Spatial Domain representation (ESD).
+Receives as an input a virtual loudspeaker representation, obtained using a Documented Loudspeaker Renderer, with speaker locations positioned according to an Equivalent Spatial Domain representation (ESD).
 The definition of Equivalent Spatial Domain can be found in TS 26.260 Clause 4.1.1.

 Converts the ESD representation to a 1st order or 3rd order B-format representation.